From 2015 to 2018 I was known as Walt Bismarck in the white nationalist internet community that called itself the Alt Right.

 Let it be known that I don’t regret my activism in the Alt Right one bit, and think the movement’s radicalism and intensity were necessary to kick down the door and break a really bad intellectual status quo.

-It’s for that reason that I’ve returned as a public figure, and am now trying to organize an Alt Right 2.0.
+It’s for that reason that I’ve returned as a public figure to organize the Tortuga Society.

 I can relate to significant pieces of your journey, but in coming from the far left towards the center.
 I still find many of your views and policy ideas pretty horrendous, but you're a compelling writer and I really enjoyed getting an insider's perspective on all this nonsense.
 Some scattered thoughts: